 There are two tax environments for investing in stocks: qualified retirement accounts and regular accounts.
 You will most likely have some investments in both environments.

-A Roth retirement account allows you to invest after-tax dollars.
-It does not lower your current tax bill.
-However you can withdraw contributions and earnings tax-free during retirement.
+A Roth IRA allows you to invest after-tax dollars.
+It does not lower your current tax bill, but you can withdraw contributions and earnings tax-free during retirement.
+You don't pay a penalty on contributions you withdraw before age 59 1/2.

-If you believe you will be in a lower tax bracket during retirement, you are better off with a regular retirement account.
-If you believe you will be in a high tax bracket during retirement, you should consider a Roth account.
+If you believe you will be in a lower tax bracket during retirement, you may be better off with a regular retirement account.
+If you think you will be in a higher tax bracket during retirement, you should consider a Roth account.
+You could also invest in multiple types of plans.

 There are certain restrictions on regular and Roth retirement accounts, so consult your tax advisor before deciding on the best option for you.

 The other tax consideration involves selling the stock for a profit or loss.
 If you hold the stock for more than one year, any gain is taxed at long-term capital gains rates.
-This rate is also 15% and is also subject to change.
+The long-term capital gain tax rates are 0%, 15%, or 20% depending on your income and other factors.

 If you sell a stock for a profit but have owned the stock for less than one year, you will pay regular income taxes on the gain.
 Depending on your tax bracket, this could be significantly higher than 15%.
-As always, check with your tax advisor.
+The current federal tax rates range from 10% to 37% depending on your income.
+Typically, it's better to hold your stocks and sell them after you've reached the one-year mark, but as always, check with your tax advisor.

 What if you sell for a loss?
-In many cases, you can claim a long or short term capital loss.
+In many cases, you can claim a long or short-term capital loss.
 These losses can often be used to offset capital gains.
+You can deduct $3,000 of capital losses.
+Any losses beyond $3,000 can be carried over into future years.

 It is important to consider the tax consequences of your stock investments.
 Generally, the more you can put into a qualified retirement account, the better it is from a tax point of view.